spotDL/spotify-downloader/docs/usage.md

                         ignores the song of the given albums --skip-explicit       Skip explicit songs
   --proxy PROXY         Http(s) proxy server for download song.
-Example: http://host:port
+Example: http://host:port --create-skip-file    Create skip file for successfully downloaded file --respect-skip-file   If a file with the extension .skip exists, skip download

 Web options:
   --host HOST           The host to use for the web server.